exsilium/pxbee-blink-led/README.md

 ## Mac OS X

-As  depend on the Linux 32bit compiler/linker to be working, the compatibility is achieved through [Docker](https://www.docker.com).
+As the project depends on the Linux 32bit compiler/linker, the OS X compatibility is achieved through [Docker](https://www.docker.com).
 You need to have a working Docker installation prior to building this project.
-To get started, download [Boot2Docker](http://boot2docker.io).
+To get started, download [Docker](http://docker.io).
 After you have a working Docker environment (you can successfully run: `docker version`).
 You can build the compiler image included in this project:

 `make builddocker`

 After this you can compile the project by executing:

 `make dall`

+# Outcome

+The expected outcome of the compiler and linker will be an .abs file that is input to the burner that will generate the final application binary `obj/blink_led.bin` and in Motorola format application coupled with the bootloader `obj/blink_led.s19`.
+Use these files to test the application on hardware.

+The application will blink a LED connected to pin 7 with 125ms interval.

 # Cleaning